francelabs/datafari/README.txt

 Available as community (open source) and enterprise (proprietary) edition, Datafari is different from the competition :
 - Its open source license is not aggressive, as it uses the Apache v2 license: you are free to do whatever you want with it, you just need to mention that you are using it.
 - It combines three renowned Apache projects, namely Cassandra, Solr and ManifoldCF, which gives Datafari a long term vision.
-- It leverages Apache Zeppelin to care about the analytics dashboards (search behavior and system monitoring).

 The complete documentation (for users, admins and developers) is available here : https://datafari.atlassian.net/wiki/display/DATAFARI/Datafari